KelvinTUE/BrokenProtocol.Server/README.md

 ### Feature: Can I place objects back on the belt?

 So, we've heard this request a few times, and we even considered it ourselves in our initial machine.
 However the reason we decided not to use such features was because there will NOT be a physical belt connecting machines.
 Putting things back on the belt would imply a human picking up the item.
-So based on this knowledge we decided such a feature would be meaningless, and this, the networking does not provide it.
+So based on this knowledge we decided such a feature would be meaningless, and thus, the networking does not provide it.
 However, if you feel like you really need this feature, we can consider it but we'll have to discuss with staff how this would impact the fairness algorithm since it doesn't make sense in practice.
-But in our opinion, every item you take is consumed by your machine and won't go back into the system.
+But in our opinion, every item you take is consumed by your machine and won't go back into the system. <br />
+**UPDATE:** After further requests, we'll be adding another endpoint later allowing you to "put back objects".
+Documentation will be updated when available.

 ### Can I use HTTP instead of HTTPS?